mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 While the Bureau has connections to the Church of Grandfather, it is a secular organization.
 The Church's goals and those of the Bureau do not always align; the Bureau is not wholly opposed to new technologies and beliefs, so long as their introduction is carefully managed so as not to disrupt Yaskoti culture.

-The Bureau's centre of operations in Ushen is an underground facility beneath the city centre.
+The Bureau's center of operations in Ushen is an underground facility beneath the city center.
 From here, Bureau agents monitor communications, spy on seditious gatherings and dispatch agents to deal with 'problems'.

 #### ATOS